-On Tuesday the city's Landmarks Preservation Commission came one step closer to designating the Dorrance Brooks Square Historic District, voting to decide whether to give it landmark status in the spring.
+On Tuesday the city's Landmarks Preservation Commission unanimously voted to designate the Dorrance Brooks Square Historic District in Harlem—the first in the city named after an African American.

-• The potential new historic district encompasses two huge swaths of Central Harlem, stretching from St. Nicholas Avenue to Adam Clayton Powell Jr Boulevard and from W 136th to 140th Streets (the actual square is on the district's southwestern edge).
+• The Dorrance Brooks Square Historic District encompasses two huge swaths of Central Harlem, stretching from St. Nicholas Avenue to Adam Clayton Powell Jr Boulevard and from W 136th to W 140th Streets (the actual square in its name is on the district's southwestern edge).

 • It is named after Dorrance Brooks, a Black soldier who died while serving in the segregated military during World War I.

 • The area is a residential neighborhood consisting mostly of Renaissance Revival- and Queen Anne-style row houses built in the late 19th and early 20th century.

-• The proposed district was home to many notable African American thinkers, artists, actors and doctors during the Harlem Renaissance (approx. 1915-1940), including intellectual W.E.B.
+• The district was home to many notable African American thinkers, artists, actors and doctors during the Harlem Renaissance (approx. 1915-1940), including intellectual W.E.B.
 DuBois, performer Ethel Waters and sculptor Augusta Savage.

 • After a number of neighborhood groups sounded the alarm, the Landmarks Commission decided to include Mt.
-Calvary Church at 116 Edgecombe Avenue—bought recently by developers and slated for demolition—within the boundaries of the new historic district.
+Calvary Church at 116 Edgecombe Avenue—bought by developers and until recently slated for demolition—within the boundaries of the new historic district.